teambit/examples-workspace-internal/README.md

 ### Known issues

-1. Missing a dedicated command to install a new dependency.
+1. No ability to import/export components.
-1. Missing component scaffolding.
+1. Missing component scaffolding (`bbit create`).
 1. Performance issues in the component showcase.
 1. Documentation for creating your environment (example added in the repository).
-1. CLI outputs are too verbose and not reader-friendly
+1. No automated documentation generation for node-components.
 1. No test-summary in the workspace UI.
-1. No JSON-schema to simplify configuration
-1. UI does not show component isolation issues (i.e. - "bit status")
-1. No automated documentation generation for node-components.